changelinglab/changelinglab.github.io/_pages/about_kwanghee.md

-Kwanghee is a second-year Masters student in the LTI
+Kwanghee is a second-year Masters student in the LTI and is a member of both [WAVLab](https://www.wavlab.org/) and ChangeLing Lab.
+He works on many things, include speech technologies for dysarthric speech and probably self-supervised speech models with linguistic tools.